chisumo2016/ecommerce-project/product  part 2 frontend .md

     Two way to show the alert on the form
         At the top
         Below input field
-    The nnew laravel 9 , the x-inpuut na d x-autho-validation doesn't exist Also unable to write those classes , where should i write?
+    The nnew laravel 9 , the x-inpuut <x-auth-vvalidation-error  doesn't exist Also unable to write those classes , where should i write?

+### CREATE PASSWORD RESET FORM
+    comppare with forgot-password.blade.php with new one  password-reset.html